waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tool Ideas (Post-Reflection)
 - **`auto_switch` tool:** Combine `select_battle_option` ('PKMN') and `select_party_pokemon` into a single tool that takes a Pokémon's name and executes the entire switch sequence automatically.
 This would significantly improve battle efficiency.

 # VIII.
-Reflection Log (Turn 154512)
+Reflection Log (Turn 154512) - Archived Completed Tasks

 ## A. Methodological Failures & Corrections
-- **Deferring Tool Creation:** I failed to create the `pc_pokemon_selector` tool immediately upon identifying the need, a direct violation of the 'Immediate Action Mandate'. **Correction:** Creating the tool this turn.
 - **Confirmation Bias (Pikachu Navigation):** I repeatedly attempted to move through Pikachu onto a warp tile at (10, 6) despite multiple failures, assuming my understanding of the mechanic was correct. **Correction:** I must treat repeated failures as evidence that my hypothesis is wrong and form a new one.

 ## B. New Hypotheses & Test Plans